LaxarJS/shop-demo/docs/tutorials/03_article_browser_widget.md

 Vue.js binding expressions (sometimes also called _mustache_ expressions, because they are surrounded by `{{ }}`) are used to render the properties of each article.
 The surrounding `div` is required because Vue.js demands that component templates have only a single direct child element.

+The controller object has a `data` method that determines what component properties are available for binding in the template.
+It also has a `created` method (much like the `created` export of the plain activity).
-The controller object subscribes to _didReplace_-events for the configured resource and updates its data accordingly, which is then picked up by the template automatically.
+This method subscribes to _didReplace_-events for the configured resource and updates its data accordingly, which is then picked up by the template automatically.

-Note that being a widget controller object, this component automatically has access to certain properties provided by LaxarJS:
+Note that being a _widget component controller,_ this object automatically has access to certain additional properties provided by LaxarJS:
-Most importantly, there are `eventBus` (corresponding to the `axEventBus` injection seen in the dummy-articles-activity), and `features` (corresponding to `axFeatures`).
+Most prominently, there are `eventBus` (corresponding to the `axEventBus` injection seen in the _dummy-articles-activity_), and `features` (corresponding to `axFeatures`).
 For full information on the `"vue"` integration technology, consult the [Vue.js adapter documentation](https://laxarjs.org/docs/laxar-vue-adapter-v2-latest/).

 ### Allowing the User to Select an Article

-Now we'll cover the second feature of the article-browser-widget, called [*selection*](../../application/widgets/shop-demo/article-browser-widget/widget.json).
+Now we'll cover the second feature of the article-browser-widget, called *selection*.
-For this you'll need to add a second feature configuration, so that the widget can publish the currently selected article under a configured name:
+For this you'll need to add another feature configuration schema, so that the widget can publish the currently selected article under a configurable name:

 ```json
 "selection": {